Mrkfrnndz0103/soc5-internalTool/README.md

 **Backroom Users:**
 1. Select "Backroom" role
-2. Enter your Ops ID
+2. Enter your email (@shopeemobile-external.com)
-3. Name will auto-populate
-4. Enter password (first-time default: `SOC5-Outbound`)
-5. Change password if prompted
+3. Click "Continue"

 **FTE Users:**
-1. Select "FTE" role
-2. Click "Sign in with Google"
+1. Open SeaTalk mobile app on your phone
+2. Scan the QR code displayed on login page
-3. Authenticate with company Google account
+3. Automatically logged in with your SeaTalk email account

 ### Dispatch Report